 Head of Department

-Five grades 4-9 (or equivalent) including at least a grade 4 in an Arts subject (or C in DT)
+Five grades 4-9 (or equivalent) preferably a minimum grade 4 in an Arts subject or a portfolio of creative work.

 Coursework = 60%, Examination = 40%